EU court upholds EU sanctions vs Russian banks, companies over Ukraine crisis

 “The General Court of the EU upholds restrictive measures adopted by the Council against a number of Russian banks and oil and gas companies in connection with the crisis in Ukraine,” the court said in a statement.

-The EU slapped sanctions on Russia after it annexed the Black Sea peninsula of Crimea from Kiev in 2014 and stepped them up since as Moscow went on to back rebels fighting government troops in eastern Ukraine.
+The EU slapped sanctions on Russia after it annxed the Black Sea peninsula of Crimea from Kiev in 2014 and stepped them up since as Moscow went on to back rebels fighting government troops in eastern Ukraine.
+(Reporting by Jan Strupczewski)